 “I thought it was the greatest trade in history,” said Danny Ainge.
 “I thought Penny Hardaway was the best player coming out of college that year.
 Straight up, I thought it was a pretty good trade, and still do.
 And three No. 1 picks?
 C’mon.”

 This is where the “C’mon” really gets to “are you serious?” levels.

-In the summer of 94, the Magic traded Scott Skiles and their 98 draft pick to the Bullets for a second round pick in 96 and their 98 pick.
+In the summer of 94, the Magic traded Scott Skiles, the 96 pick mentioned above and their 98 draft pick to the Bullets for a second round pick in 96 and their 98 pick.
 The 96 pick turned out to be Randy Livingston and the 98 pick turned out to be Florida high school legend Vince Carter.
 Warriors being the Warriors decided to trade the rights to #5 pick Carter to the Raptors for #4 pick Antawn Jamison.

 With the 13th pick they got from the Bullets, the Magic selected Keon Clark. who never played a minute for Orlando and is currently serving an eight-year jail sentence.

 Seven years after the trade that started it all, the Orlando Magic used their final pick from the deal to select future rookie of the year Mike Miller with the fifth pick.

 So, if you like to play the “What if” game, the Warriors traded one of the best and most popular players of the 90s, a draft pick that could have been Kobe, a draft pick that ended up as Vinsanity, and a draft pick that turned out to be a rookie of the year for one season of Chris Webber.

 So the next time you feel like trashing the Warriors because they have Kevin Durant, just remember this trade.